-What do a recently deceased folk music hero–Pete Seeger–and the color of your diapers have to do with Boomer Romance?
+What do a deceased folk music hero and the color of your diapers have to do with Boomer Romance?
 How do politics and music shape your possibilities for mature love?

-Raised in families who practiced a ghetto mentality Old World Judaism that they really didn’t understand, my parents became militantly atheist.
+Raised in families who practiced an Old World Judaism that they didn’t understand, my parents became militantly atheist.
 Their version of the High Holy Days was when Pete Seeger came to sing in Philadelphia every year.
 It was an annual gathering of the tribes, where every leftie and/or folkie gathered from miles away to sing along and bask in the glow of shared self-righteousness.
-Progressive politics and social change were like religion, and everyone was as high on shared faith, fellowship, and ideological orthodoxy as born-agains at a revival.
+Progressive politics and social change were like religion, and everyone was as high on shared faith, fellowship, and ideological orthodoxy as any born-again at a revival.

 Like anyone raised in a sect or doctrine, I’ve encountered numerous reality checks and transformations on the road to maturity.
-As a BRDB in recovery, having left the fold for more pragmatic, liberal-ish politics, it still affects my dating life.
-First is that built-in belief in the brotherhood of man—except for men who don’t agree with you.
+As a Red Diaper Baby in recovery, having left the fold for more pragmatic, liberal-ish politics, it still affects my dating life.
+First is that built-in belief in the brotherhood of man—except for any man who don’t agree with you.
 What–date a Republican?
 (Shudder).
 Someone who believes in God?
 (Heaven forbid).
-A man who doesn’t agonize about world affairs on a daily basis while permanently plugged into NPR?
-(Heathen).
+A man who doesn’t agonize about world affairs on an hourly basis while permanently plugged into NPR?
+(A godless heathen).